Stripe Atlas vs Firstbase vs DIY: What's Included

 What none of them address

-- Tax residency determination — where the founder is tax-resident, whether that residency triggers obligations in multiple jurisdictions, and how the entity's income interacts with the founder's personal tax position.
-The digital nomad tax residency guide maps how different countries answer this question.
+- Tax residency determination — where you're tax-resident, whether that triggers obligations in multiple jurisdictions, and how entity income interacts with your personal tax position.
+The digital nomad tax residency guide maps how different countries answer this.

-- Multi-jurisdiction PE risk — whether the founder's activities in other countries create permanent establishment exposure for the entity.
+- Multi-jurisdiction PE risk — whether your activities in other countries create permanent establishment exposure for the entity.

-- Transfer pricing between entities — for founders operating multiple entities, the documentation and pricing methodology for intercompany transactions.
+- Transfer pricing between entities — for founders running multiple entities, the documentation and pricing methodology for intercompany transactions.

-- Personal liability allocation — how the founder's personal assets relate to the entity's obligations, particularly when operational practices blur the boundary.
+- Personal liability allocation — how your personal assets relate to the entity's obligations, especially when day-to-day operations blur the boundary.

-- Ongoing compliance calendar — annual filings, franchise taxes, registered agent renewals, and jurisdiction-specific requirements that recur every year.
+- Ongoing compliance calendar — annual filings, franchise taxes, registered agent renewals, jurisdiction-specific requirements that recur every year whether your business is active or not.

 The gap is not in what formation services do.
-The gap is in what the founder assumes is handled once the entity exists.
+It's in what founders assume is handled once the entity exists.

 How does your structure score?